 The aim of this module is to introduce you to the principles of ideation and communication in interior design.
-You undertake a range of projects, workshops, experiments and exercises to expand your knowledge, challenge preconception and to stimulate confidence and risk taking.
-You communicate this project work and other exercises appropriately through a range of newly acquired and developing visual communication skills.
+You will undertake a range of projects, workshops, experiments and exercises to expand your knowledge, challenge preconception and to stimulate confidence and risk taking.
+You will communicate this project work and other exercises appropriately through a range of newly acquired and developing visual communication skills.
 The emphasis in this module is on expanding creative outlook and approach and in developing core communication competencies that underpin interior design practice.

 This module introduces you to the full interior design process in context.
 It addresses the significance of research, observation, documentation, evaluation, idea generation, concept development, iteration and communication.
 It also introduces you to core interior design considerations including proportion, ergonomics, scale, function, form, structure and spatial organisation.
 Conscious awareness and practice of all aspects of the design process is understood as the means for the successful development of project work from inception to resolution.